dask/dask/docs/source/best-practices.rst

 Processes and Threads
 ---------------------

-If you're doing mostly numeric work with Numpy, Pandas, Scikit-Learn, Numba, and other libraries that release the `GIL <https://docs.python.org/3/glossary.html#term-global-interpreter-lock>`_, then use mostly threads.
+If you're doing mostly numeric work with Numpy, pandas, Scikit-learn, Numba, and other libraries that release the `GIL <https://docs.python.org/3/glossary.html#term-global-interpreter-lock>`_, then use mostly threads.
 If you're doing work on text data or Python collections like lists and dicts then use mostly processes.